dashakrolik/weather-widget-app/README.md

 - Code is separated clearly by responsibility and uses TypeScript types throughout

 ## Future Improvements
-- Add unit and integration testing
+- Add more unit tests and add integration testing
 - Add more types
 - Color contrast is not accesssible
 - Add hourly and multi-day forecasts using additional API timelines